mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/06/01-debugger.md

 Each time we step forward, we can decide whether we want to execute the next line of the current method (*Step Over*) or whether we want to enter inside the method executed by the next statement (*Step Into*).

-In the bottom area there is a `Frames` section showing us the current execution stack.
+In the bottom area there is a `Frames` panel showing us the current execution stack.
 All methods currently being executed are organized as a stack, with the innermost method at the top.
 Calling a new method adds it to the stack, while ending a method pops it from the top of the stack.

 > ![Inspecting the execution stack.](/images/06/frames.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 > *Inspecting the execution stack.*